 Jain Temple

-This 2000 year old temple is the oldest temple in Warangal.
-The temple enshrines the 5ft high image of Lord Mahaveera which is fully carved out of Jade.
+This 2,000-year-old temple is the oldest in Warangal.
+It houses a 5-ft high image of Lord Mahavira, fully carved from jade.

 Ramappa Temple

-Some of the other popular attractions of Warangal are Bhadra Kali Temple, Kolanupaka, Sri Veeranarayana Temple, Pakhal Lake and Kolanupaka Museum.
+Other notable attractions include Bhadra Kali Temple, Kolanupaka, Sri Veeranarayana Temple, Kakatiya Musical Garden, Pakhal Lake, and Kolanupaka Museum.

-By Air: Hyderabad (140 km) is the nearest airport to Warangal which is well connected to all the major cities of the country by regular flights.
+By Air: Hyderabad, 140 km from Warangal, is the nearest airport and is well connected to all major cities in India.

-By Rail: Warangal has a major railway station which makes it easily accessible to all the major cities in India.
+By Rail: Warangal has a major railway station, providing convenient access to key cities across India.

-By Road: Warangal is well connected to the major South Indian cities by road.
-Regular bus services from APSRTC are available from Hyderabad, Vijayawada, Kolanupaka, Karimnagar, Khammam, Bhadrachalam, Bangalore, Mysore, Tirupati and almost all the major cities.
+By Road: Warangal is well connected to major South Indian cities via road.
+APSRTC operates regular bus services from Hyderabad, Vijayawada, Kolanupaka, Karimnagar, Khammam, Bhadrachalam, Bangalore, Mysore, Tirupati, and other major cities.

 Caper Travel India offers a wide range of South India Tour Packages.
 For more details, send us query.